How to Concatenate Date That Doesn’t Become Number in Excel (5 Ways)

 Steps:

-• First, select any cell to store the result (in our case, it is Cell E5).
+• Select any cell to store the result (in our case, it is Cell E5).

 =CONCATENATE(TEXT(B5, "mm/dd/yyyy"), " means ", TEXT(C5, "dddd, mmmm dd, yyyy"))

-This formula will connect the first format of date value, 3/2/2022, in Cell B5 with the second format of date value, Wednesday, March 2, 2022, in Cell C5 in “mm/dd/yyyy” format for the first type of date values and “mm/dd/yyyy” format for the second type of date values.
-We have added “ means “ in the middle just to make the result meaningful.
-You can add any text that you want.
+This formula will connect the first format of date value, 3/2/2022, in Cell B5 with the second format of date value, Wednesday, March 2, 2022, in Cell C5 in mm/dd/yyyy” format for the first type of date values and “mm/dd/yyyy” format for the second type of date values.
+We have added “ means “ in the middle just to make the result meaningful, but you can enter your value or omit it.

 Concatenate two date doesn't becomes number in Excel

-• Now, drag the Fill Handle to apply the formula to the rest of the cells.
+• Drag the Fill Handle to apply the formula to the rest of the cells.

 Concatenate two date doesn't becomes number Excel